-Halloween II (1981) to a lesser extent.
-John Carpenter didn't want to do a sequel, but when the producers said that they were doing one with or without him, he figured that if someone was going to be paid to write the script, it might as well be him.
+Halloween II (1981): John Carpenter didn't want to do a sequel, but the producers said that they were doing one with or without him.
+He figured that if someone was going to be paid to write the script, it might as well be him.
 Rick Rosenthal was then brought in to direct, but the producers didn't like his decision to make it more of a thriller than a slasher, so they got Carpenter to shoot some extra scenes, mostly involving killings.
 As a result, Rosenthal is not a fan of the released version.

 The 1967 spy comedy In Like Flint has agent Flint uncovering a plot by a group of powerful women executives (in those pre-liberation days they were heads of cosmetic companies, fashion houses, etc.) who commandeer and arm a space station to take the reins of power from men and run the world their way.
 As originally scripted, Flint argues with them that even though they had been dealt an unfair deal in life, their plan was simply the other side of the coin, adding that "if it's a slug on one side it's a slug on the other".
 Someone in the studio hierarchy trimmed his eloquent case down to "Ladies...forget it!" and the movie's producer quit in protest.

-The TV Set takes executive meddling as its focus.
+The TV Setdiscusses this trope.
 A fellow whose brother has just committed suicide wants to make a thoughtful Dramedy TV show that would serve as a fictional account of their relationship, and a way of coming to terms with suicide in general.
 A particularly pushy executive gets involved, and it gets turned into a Lowest Common Denominator comedy called Call Me Crazy!
 Oh, and does the brother have to commit suicide?

 Lenny: "Suicide is depressing to, like, 82% of people!"

 Roman Polanski's The Fearless Vampire Killers suffered terribly from this when it was released in America.
 For starters, America is the only country in which that was the title.
 In Europe, it was released under Polanski's original title, Dance of the Vampires.
-But the executives didn't stop there: they also cut out 20 minutes of footage (from a film that was only 107 minutes to begin with), gave all the characters bad dubbing to make them sound American, and added a cheerful little slapstick cartoon short to the beginning, which clashed badly with the tone Polanski was reaching for.
+Executives also cut out 20 minutes of footage (from a film that was only 107 minutes to begin with), dubbed over the characters to make them sound American (and not very well), and added a cheerful little slapstick cartoon short to the beginning, which clashed badly with the tone Polanski was reaching for.
 The finished product was so bad that Roger Ebert would simply say that, in the screening he attended, no one laughed even once, although a couple of people cried.

-Averted with Gremlins, in a similar case to Back to the Future.
-Warner Bros. thought that the movie focused too heavily on the gremlins and wanted most of their scenes cut.
-Steven Spielberg, the movie's producer, asked the studio why they didn't just cut every scene with a gremlin in it and call the movie People, and they wisely backed down.
+With Gremlins, Warner Bros. thought the film focused too much on the gremlins and wanted most of their scenes cut.
+Producer Steven Spielberg, in a move reminiscent of Back to the Future's response to meddling, suggested that the studio could cut every gremlin scene and call the movie People.
+The studio wisely backed down.

-The first live-action Scooby-Doo movies suffered from executing meddling.
-Writer James Gunn (yes, THAT James Gunn) wrote a PG-13 movie that rewarded its fans with many urban legends and Wild Mass Guessing developed by said fans being acknowledged on screen.
+Scooby-Doo: Writer James Gunn wrote a PG-13 movie around urban legends and Wild Mass Guessing developed by fans.
 Despite these elements being filmed, Warner Bros. forced many of them to be cut to get a PG rating.
-The final film is a case where the deleted scenes are actually better than what's shown on screen.
-Later on, Gunn's contract mandated that he write a sequel and he was forced to leave the Dawn of the Dead (2004) remake as a result (that script ended up being finished by Scott Frank and Michael Tolkin).
+Later on, Gunn's contract mandated that he write a sequel and he was forced to leave the Dawn of the Dead (2004) remake as a result.

-The Red Dawn (2012) remake is centered around a Chinese invasion of America.
-However, after the movie was completed, the executives decided to change the villain from China to North Korea, and went so far as to digitally alter every Chinese symbol into a North Korean one and add additional scenes.
-The executives initially claimed that North Korea would be a more plausible enemy than China, but they later admitted the real reason for the changes was because the idea of the Chinese invading scared off distributors, no one would touch the film until the changes were made, and it took almost a year to find a distributor.
+Red Dawn (2012): The plot of the movie was originally centered around a Chinese invasion of America.
+After the movie was completed, the executives decided to change the villain from China to North Korea, and went so far as to digitally alter every Chinese symbol into a North Korean one and add additional scenes.
+Theories abound, from suggesting that distributors were unnerved by the prospect of a Chinese invasion, to the risk of the film being Banned in China itself, which would leave a lot of money on the table.

-A scene in The Santa Clause ended up deleted in the DVD releases because of complaints from one of the parents of the children who watched the film, tried to dial the number that Scott Calvin sarcastically gave (1-800-SPANK-ME), and discovered that it was a phone sex hotline.
+A scene in The Santa Clause ended up deleted in the DVD releases because of complaints from the parents of children who watched the film.
+Said children dialed the number that Scott Calvin sarcastically gave (1-800-SPANK-ME), and discovered that it was a phone sex hotline.

-DreamWorks decided that Cameron Crowe's original vision of Almost Famous as a 'band on the road' movie wouldn't appeal to audiences, so the theatrical version removed a large amount of Stillwater material in order to reshape the film as a love story between William and Penny.
+DreamWorks decided that Cameron Crowe's original vision of the film as a "band on the road" movie wouldn't appeal to audiences, so the theatrical version removed a large amount of Stillwater material in order to reshape the film as a love story between William and Penny.
 To compensate for tampering with the film, Dreamworks later released the "Almost Famous Untitled: The Bootleg Cut" DVD, which features the film as Crowe intended.

 Crowe also planned for the film to be released as "Untitled," but Dreamworks demanded a more unique name.
 Extras were allowed to submit potential titles ("Saving William's Privates" was one), until Crowe settled on "Almost Famous."